Jbleezy/BO2-Reimagined/README.md

 * Quest (secure the keys step): removed delay between zombie death and zombie soul spawn
 * Quest (secure the keys step): staffs get full ammo when initially picked up after upgrading (normally missing one clip)
 * Quest (secure the keys step): fixed staffs disappearing momentarily when they get upgraded
-* Quest (secure the keys step): fixed timing of staff upgrades
 * Quest (ascend from darkness step): 3 robots are always active during this step
 * Quest (ascend from darkness step): staffs can be inserted into any upgraded staff holder
 * Quest (ascend from darkness step): fixed an issue where staffs were able to be picked up from the original staff holders when inserted into the upgraded staff holders